Building Permits and Applications

 • The size and complexity of the project

-In general, once an application is determined to be complete, it is processed within the following timeframes:
+In general, once an application is determined to be complete, the following processing timeframes apply according to the nature of the project.

-• Detached structures serving a building described above (sheds, garages, carports, pool houses, etc.)
+• Detached structures not exceeding 55 m2 serving a building described above (sheds, garages, carports, pool houses, gazebos, decks, etc.)

 • Septic systems serving part 9 buildings